'Net zero' climate targets might sound promising, but do read the fine print

 Last year, a plan unveiled by Swiss scientists to solve the climate crisis by planting a trillion trees — quickly embraced by fossil fuel companies and even U.S. President Donald Trump — was picked apart by experts as based on faulty calculations and requiring unrealistic amounts of land.

-Another approach — in which the carbon dioxide emitted from burning biofuels is buried underground — runs into a similar problem.
+Another approach — in which the CO2 emitted from burning biofuels is buried underground — runs into a similar problem.

-Meanwhile, technology that draws carbon dioxide directly from the air, to be sequestered or converted into fuel pellets, remains in its infancy.
+Meanwhile, technology that draws CO2 directly from the air, to be sequestered or converted into fuel pellets, remains in its infancy.

 “There is a large degree of uncertainty about the scale and availability of future carbon removals from both land-based carbon sinks (trees), and emerging carbon-removal technologies,” said Levin of WRI.